 INTRODUCTION TO PORT FORWARDING

 Port forwarding is the process of telling your router to route external traffic on an external port to an internal port.
 It is configured directly in your router webinterface.
 For instructions on port forwarding please see our documentation page or PortForward.com.

 After you have allowed port forwarding on your router, you should be able to access your Miniserver using your external IP address (for example: http://<Your External IP Address>:<Miniserver’s Port Number>).

 To retrieve your current external IP address please go to http://checkip.dyndns.com.

-If instructions for your router are not covered on our website, you can find more information on port forwarding and the manuals for many router models at http://www.portforward.com.
+This feature allows the Miniserver to be made externally accessible via your router.
+Instructions for your router are not covered on our website, you can find more information on port forwarding and the manuals for many router models at http://www.portforward.com.

 INTRODUCTION TO DYNAMIC DNS

 Dynamic DNS (DDNS) is a way to automatically update a domain name in the Domain Name System (DNS) with the current DNS configuration of the network, for example updating the public IP address for a network every time it changes.

 This is important for connecting to your Miniserver remotely because most Internet service providers assign dynamic public IP address (i.e. it changes regularly).
 As you can’t know your public IP address unless you are at home and connected to your local network you need to register to a dynamic DNS provider so the public IP address is updated to a domain name URL such as myhouse.dyndns.org.